Learning Beyond The Classroom

-Participating in an internship is one of the best ways for students in high school and college to try on a career and gain work experience.
+Participating in an internship is one of the best ways for students in high school and college to explore a career and gain work experience.
 An internship can either confirm a career interest or lead a student in a new direction.

-The Education Cooperative (TEC) Internship Program is a selective career exploration placement program supporting junior and senior high school students in the Boston Metrowest area.
-Through the years we have developed outstanding relationships with highly sought after businesses, organizations and public sector employers.
+The Education Cooperative (TEC) Internship Program is a selective career exploration placement program supporting junior and senior high school students and college students in the Boston Metrowest area.
+For over 15 years we have developed outstanding relationships with highly sought after businesses, organizations and public sector employers, who serve as mentors for our internship students.

-- Understanding what having a job is really like
+- Understand what having a job is really like

-- Making potential contacts for a future job search
+- Make potential contacts for a future job search

 Our program in the NEWS: BOSTON GLOBE article.
 April 8, 2016.

-are open to junior and senior high school students.
-For Summer 2016, registration opens January 18th and closes April 15th, 2016.
+TEC Internships are open to junior and senior high school students, and college students*.

 High School Internships are UNPAID: